magklax/magklax/README.md

 ### Hi there 👋
 My name is Nadia.
-I am a developer and currently:
+I am a Junior JavaScript developer and currently:
 - learning React and React Native 📕
 - looking for an inspiring job 💣